appacademy/jump-start/jumpstart-files/part1/terminal_readings.md

 ```

 It will loop forever!
-Hit Ctrl-C to make it stop.
+Hit ctrl-C to make it stop.
 Do this whenever your program runs longer than it should.

 ### Tab Completion